 Not only will you probably get a better exchange rate at a local bank (assuming they carry the destination currency) but you will also be assured of having enough cash to get local transportation or other necessities in case machines don't work at the destination airport.

 Wilderness Junior faced this problem when landing at LAX last year.
 He didn't carry any cash, assuming he could use his credit card in a machine at the airport.
-The machines didn't work!
+The machines did not work!
 There he was at the airport in LA without a dime.

-I won't go into the drama that he experienced except to say he finally found a lone machine, deftly hidden, that thought he looked honest enough to give him some (of his own) cash.
+I will not go into the drama that he experienced except to say he finally found a lone machine, deftly hidden, that thought he looked honest enough to give him some (of his own) cash.

 New Zealand Visitor Information: The Visitor Pack is designed for people who are considering a holiday in New Zealand and would like additional tourist related information, including if their country has a visitor visa waiver with New Zealand.
 Also included in each Visitor Pack is the official immigration visa application forms and documents for those that are required to have a visitor visa to enter New Zealand.
 New Zealand Visitor Visa Pack